EAllaucaD/socket_app/Readme.md

 ```
 You can view the execution of the application on the port http://localhost:3000/

-You can see the message Hello World.
+You can see the message Hello World in localhost and see the message in console from client.

 ## 🎨 Preview